tenzir/tenzir/doc/vast.1.md

 Both *A* and *B* can consist of a comma-separated lists of actor labels.
-That is, if *A* consists of *n* list entries and *B* of *m*, then the number created connections equals to thecross product *n x m*.
+That is, if *A* consists of *n* list entries and *B* of *m*, then the number created connections equals to the cross product *n * m*.

 ### disconnect